dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 and
 [Use Streams for Data](/docs/tutorials/streams/) for information about using these classes.

-* Although you can use `dart` on the command line to run the samples, this tutorial uses Dart Editor, which you can [download](/downloads/) if you don't already have it.
 </aside>

 HTTP (Hyper-Text Transfer Protocol) is a communication protocol used